raviriley/agency-jekyll-theme/legal.md

 	<h2 class="section-heading text-uppercase">Privacy Policy</h2>
 </div>

-This Privacy Policy describes how your personal information is collected, used, and shared when you visit {{ site.email }} (the “Site”).
+This Privacy Policy describes how your personal information is collected, used, and shared when you visit {{ site.title }} (the “Site”).

 **PERSONAL INFORMATION WE COLLECT**